stephengold/Maud/README.md

 ## How to download and run a pre-built release of Maud

-1. Find the latest release in the webpage at https://github.com/stephengold/Maud/releases
+1. Find the desired release in the webpage at https://github.com/stephengold/Maud/releases
 2. Download the ZIP file for your platform.
    (For a 64-bit Windows platform, download "Maud-Windows-x64.zip".)